CactusGalaxy/FilamentAstrotomic/README.md

 ### Edit table action

-For example, we have `ProductResource` but don't have edit page.
+For example, we have `ProductResource` but don't have an edit page.

 To process translations in the Edit action modal, you need to override the `mutateRecordDataUsing` method of the `EditAction` class in the resource class.

-And if you are using Column with path `translation.*`, make sure to unset the `translation` relation from the record data before returning it, otherwise, the record data will be saved incorrectly.
+And if you are using a Column with path `translation.*`, make sure to unset the `translation` relation from the record data before returning it, otherwise, the record data will be saved incorrectly.

 ```php
 use App\Models\Product;